thomas-lamiaux/thomas-lamiaux.github.io/subpages/_news/2023_03_talk_DuctCat.md

   day: 20
 ---

-I will give at talk at the workshop [DuctCat](https://dutchcats.github.io/) about entitled "Introduction and comparison of different approaches to Initial Semantics", in which we will discuss the different approaches and how they relate.
+I will give at talk at the workshop [Dutch Categories And Types Seminar](https://dutchcats.github.io/) entitled "Introduction and comparison of different approaches to Initial Semantics", in which we will discuss the different approaches and how they relate.